Tuesday Tips â€“ NYU Stern Essay Tips

 (b) Why pursue an MBA at this point in your life?

 (c) What is your career goal upon graduation from NYU Stern?
 What is your long-term career goal?

-NYU Stern Essay 2.
-Your NYU Stern Experience
+NYU Stern Essay 2 – Fit with NYU Stern (500 words maximum):

 (a) What is your personal experience with the NYU Stern community?
-Tell us what actions you have taken to learn about us.
+What actions have you taken to learn more about us?